 But you don’t have to leave your heirs guessing about your intentions.
-An estate-management checklist is useful to ensure everything is in order.
+Whether you plan to move to a retirement home or community; or utilize in home health care services, an estate-management checklist is useful to ensure everything is in order.
 And if you’re lacking with any item on the list, a financial professional can help steer you in the right direction.

 - A will.
 This is perhaps the best known document for letting your final wishes be known, yet it’s not as widely used as you might assume.
 Just 36 percent of American adults have a will, according to a Rocket Lawyer estate-planning survey by Harris Poll.
 If you don’t have one, it’s time to remedy that.
 It’s especially important to have a will if you have minor children because you can use the will to name a guardian for them.